North Dakota Gov. Doug Burgum suffers injury ahead of Republican presidential debate

-North Dakota Gov. Doug Burgum suffered an injury in Milwaukee, Wisconsin last night while playing a game of pick-up basketball with his staff, Fox News has confirmed Wednesday.
+North Dakota Gov. Doug Burgum suffered a leg injury in Milwaukee, Wisconsin last night while playing a game of pick-up basketball with his staff, Fox News has confirmed Wednesday.

 Burgum is one of eight presidential hopefuls set to appear tonight in the first Republican presidential primary debate hosted by Fox News at 9 p.m.
 ET.